-HTLs from best V {OC} start V {mpp} start

-to worst average, average, Solvents Aggressive factors
+HTLs from best to worst V OC start average V mpp start average Solvents Aggressive factors

-mV mV

 РТАА 1020 900 Toluene -

 NiO x PTAA 980 850 H 2 O Toluene O 2- , OH - -

 CuSCN PTAA 980 815 DPS Toluene -

 CuI PTAA 970 810 MeCN Toluene -

 PTAA CuSCN 980 810 Toluene DPS - Partial flush

 PTAA CuI 1000 800 Toluene MeCN - Partial flush

 CuSCN 770 620 DPS Partial flush

 CuI 790 610 MeCN Partial flush

 CuO x PTAA 900 800 MeCN, H 2 O-KOH Toluene O 2- -

 PTAA CuO x 960 810 Toluene MeCN, H 2 O-KOH - O 2-

 NiO x 910 730 H 2 O O 2- , OH -

 PEDOT:PSS 800 750 H 2 O Acidic PSS

-depending on their ability to boost the device stability and their characteristics.
+Table 3.
+Stability rating of all used HTLs depending on their ability to boost the device stability and their characteristics.

-To confirm the positive influence of the PTAA layer we performed the ToF-SIMS analysis of NiO_x and NiO_x|PTAA cells degraded at 1 V for 2000 h (biased) and stored in the dark for the same time (fresh).
-The distribution of the marker ions corresponding to all solar cell components is reflected in the Figure 24 representing the full sequence of solar cell layers from the top Ag electrode to the bottom ITO substrate.
-Ion selection was concluded according to the publication of S. P. Harvey et al. about ToF-SIMS implementation for PSCs.131 Using the set of the chosen marker ions it is possible to observe their displacements after degradation.
-It should be noted that we performed a

-ToF-SIMS analysis at the edge area of the biased electrode, because during the biasing we observed visual changes in almost all devices and all these changes emerged at the electrode edge and spread along the whole electrode subsequently.
+To confirm the positive influence of PTAA layer we performed the ToF-SIMS analysis of $NiO_x$ and $NiO_x|PTAA$ cells degraded at 1 V for 2000 hours (biased) and stored in the dark for the same time (fresh).
+The distribution of the marker ions corresponding to all solar cell components is reflected in the Figure 24 representing the full sequence of solar cell layers from top Ag electrode to bottom ITO substrate.
+Ion selection was concluded according to the publication of S. P. Harvey et al. about ToF-SIMS implementation for PSCs.
+Using the set of the chosen marker ions it is possible to observe their displacements after degradation.
+It should be noted that we performed ToF-SIMS analysis at the edge area of the biased electrode, because during the biasing we observed visual changes in almost all devices and all these changes emerged at the electrode edge and spread along whole electrode subsequently.

 Figure 24.
-ToF-SIMS ions profiles for fresh and biased (2000 h) samples of solar cells with NiO_x and NiO_x|PTAA as HTLs.
+ToF-SIMS ions profiles for fresh and biased (2000 h) samples of solar cells with NiOx and NiOx|PTAA as HTLs.

-According to Figure 24 the degradation of the NiO_x-based solar cell after biasing can be observed.
-Significant changes are noticeable in the silver electrode: accumulation of Ag+ ions on the edge with magnesium (green frame in Figure 24) indicates the chemical reaction of silver and formation of silver iodide, which is confirmed by I+ appearance at the same position (purple frame in Figure 24).
+According to Figure 24 the degradation of NiOx-based solar cell after biasing can be observed.
+Significant changes are noticeable in the silver electrode: accumulation of Ag+ ions on the edge with magnesium (green frame on Figure 24) indicates the chemical reaction of silver and formation of silver iodide, which is confirmed by I+ appearance at the same position (purple frame on Figure 24).
 This corrosion of electrode edge is also visible on the optical photo of the electrode presented in Figure 25.